natenka/pyneng-book-en/docs/source/book/12_useful_modules/argparse.rst

                                help='db schema filename')
     create_parser.set_defaults(func=create)

-The ``add_argument`` method adds an argument.
-Here the syntax is exactly the same as without nested parsers.
+Method ``add_argument`` adds an argument.
+Here, syntax is exactly the same as without nested parsers.

 String ``create_parser.set_defaults(func=create)`` specifies that the create() function will be called when calling the *create_parser* parser.

-The create() function receives as an argument all the arguments that have been passed.
-And within the function you can access to necessary arguments:
+Function create() receives as an argument all arguments that have been passed.
+And within function you can access to necessary arguments:

 .. code:: python